Treevyy/README-File-Generator/README.md

   ## Tests
   Make sure the latest version of node is installed, check by using the command: node -v in your terminal

-  Then run the command: node index inside the terminal to test the application
+  Then run the command: node index.js inside the terminal to test the application

   ## License
   This project is licensed under the MIT license.